reeseovine/webtoys/readme.md

 - [ ] ensure accessibility on every component
 - [ ] ensure everything looks good in light and dark mode
 - [x] test PWA and make sure it works offline

+## issues

+WebToys relies on several relatively modern browser APIs for some things to work.
+If something seems broken, make sure you're using the latest version of Firefox or Chrome.

+If it's still broken across multiple browsers then I would greatly appreciate if you opened an issue!